-This Notice provides you with information regarding the personal data about you which is held by the Office of the Ombudsman.
+This Privacy Notice (the “Notice”) provides you with information regarding the personal data about you which is held by the Office of the Ombudsman (the “Ombudsman”).

-The Office of the Ombudsman fully respects your right to privacy.
-Your personal data will be treated with the highest standards of security and confidentiality, in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (“Data Protection legislation”).
+The Ombudsman fully respects your right to privacy.
+Your personal data will be treated with the highest standards of security and confidentiality, in accordance with the General Data Protection Regulation (GDPR) and the Data Protection Act 2018 (“Data Protection Legislation”).

-This Notice uses certain words or terms which have a particular meaning under GDPR and Data Protection legislation.
-See the Definitions section of this Notice for an explanation or definition of the words.
+This Notice uses certain terms which have a particular meaning under Data Protection Legislation.
+See the Definitions section of the Notice for an explanation or definition of the relevant terms.

-The Office of the Ombudsman examines complaints from people who feel they have been unfairly treated by certain public bodies, for example, government departments, local authorities, the HSE and publicly funded third level education bodies.
+The Ombudsman examines complaints from people who feel they have been unfairly treated by certain public bodies, for example, government departments, local authorities, the HSE and publicly funded third level education bodies.

 The Ombudsman also examines complaints about failures by public bodies to provide accessible buildings, services and information, as required under Part 3 of the Disability Act 2005.